Exams

 Types of exams

 Essay exams test your in-depth understanding of topics from the subject.
 The number of essay questions in the exam will indicate how many topic areas you need to closely revise.
 For example, if you know there will be four essay questions in the exam thoroughly study at least four of the main topics in the subject.
-This method is not foolproof, so it is best to ensure you understand enough about the other topics just in case you need to write about one of those instead.
+However, as this method is not foolproof, it is best to ensure you understand enough about the other topics just in case you need to write about one of those instead.

 • Plan your time.
 Divide the time allowed for the exam according to the marks allocated for each of the essays you must write.

-For example, if the questions asks "What is the difference between Type 1 and Type 2 diabetes mellitus?", you would answer, "The difference between Type 1 and Type 2 diabetes mellitus is...".
+• Directly answer the question directly early in each essay using the language of the question.
+For example, if the questions asks, "What is the difference between Type 1 and Type 2 diabetes?", you could answer, "The difference between Type 1 and Type 2 diabetes is...".
 This helps the marker easily identify that you have answered the question.
+Leave spaces between paragraphs in case you want to add any information later.

 • If you finish with time to spare, proofread and edit your answers.

-Open-book or take-home exams test your ability to find and use information, solve problems and apply knowledge effectively in a short period of time.
-Open-book exams require you to sit a timed exam, with access to specified resources, references, textbooks, and/or pre-made notes.
 Take-home exams require you to complete and return a paper responding to a question you have been given within a specified period of time (often the next day).

 Answering questions in the exam